qrunk/AnimationsAreDumb/README.md

 # How to install

 1) Install Steamodded (SMODS) for Balatro following its README.
-This typically creates a `Mods/` folder next to the game files and an in-game Mods menu.
+This typically creates a `Mods/` folder next to the game files and an in game Mods menu.
 2) Copy the `NoAnimations` folder from this repository's releases into your Balatro `Mods/` directory.
 3) Launch Balatro, open the Mods menu, enable "NoAnimations", then restart the game if prompted.